Now live - GDBS v1.0.0 · Windows x64

 vs $M/yr Cluster Time

 HPC-grade precision at a fraction of cluster cost.
+Enterprise tops out at $75k/yr - full platform, HPC Lab, dedicated SLA.
 No job queue.
 Instant results.
 Transparent uncertainty on every output.
-That's the value proposition.

 Benchmark Results